Classix Nouveaux

-Classix Nouveaux are an English new wave band.
-Though experiencing only moderate success in their native UK, most notably with their 1982 Top 20 hit "Is It a Dream", the band had number one hits in Poland, Portugal, Yugoslavia, Iceland, and other countries.
+Classix Nouveaux is an English new wave band.
+During a six-year career between 1979 and 1985 they released three albums and eleven singles, the most commercially successful of which was the single "Is It A Dream" that reached No.11 in the UK Singles Chart.

+The band were successful in several other international territories including Portugal, Finland, Australia, Israel, Poland and Iceland.

 Formation

-The break-up of X-Ray Spex triggered an advertisement placed in Melody Maker, searching for a new lead singer.
-Sal Solo (formerly with The News) answered the advertisement.
-Jak Airport and B.P.
-Hurding left X-Ray Spex to form Classix Nouveaux with Mik Sweeney and Sal Solo.
+The break-up of X-Ray Spex directly precipitated Classix Nouveaux's inception, when ex-X-Ray Spex members Jak Airport (guitar) and B.P.
+Hurding (drums) placed an advertisement placed in Melody Maker, searching for a new lead singer.
+Sal Solo (formerly with The News) answered the advertisement, and the three musicians then joined with bassist Mik Sweeney to form Classix Nouveaux.
 Their first gig was on 25 August 1979 at London's Music Machine (which would later become the Camden Palace and is now called KOKO).
 With publicity growing for the band, their dramatic and heavily made-up image led to the music press associating them with the burgeoning New Romantic movement.
 Jak Airport was replaced by Gary Steadman during the same year.

 In 1980, the band recorded a four track session for Capital Radio and one track, "Robot's Dance", was played regularly by DJ Nicky Horne.
-This got the interest of the United Artists record company (then part of the EMI group), but as negotiations dragged on, the band decided to release the track as their debut single on their own ESP label.
+This attracted the interest of the United Artists record company (then part of the EMI group), but as negotiations dragged on, the band decided to release the track as their debut single on their own ESP label.
 They also performed for the first time on television on Thames TV in London.
-"Robot's Dance" spent eleven weeks on the UK Indie Chart, reaching #22, and became a popular alternative dance floor track.
+"Robot's Dance" spent eleven weeks on the UK Indie Chart, reaching No. 22, and became a popular alternative dance floor track.
 The group's second single, "Nasty Little Green Men", followed on 10 November 1980.

 Career

 In 1981, the first Classix Nouveaux album Night People was released along with two moderately successful singles "Guilty" and "Tokyo".
-Both singles reached the UK Top 75, and "Guilty" reached the Top 20 in Sweden and #25 in Australia.
-The album itself peaked at #66 in the UK.
+Both singles reached the UK Top 75, and "Guilty" reached the Top 20 in Sweden and No. 25 in Australia.
+The album itself peaked at No. 66 in the UK.
+The group filmed a colourful music video for "Guilty"; directed by Russell Mulcahy, that caught the attention, and received airplay on MTV in America.

-The second Classix Nouveaux album brought the band its biggest hits.
-La Verité was released in 1982 and the single release "Is It A Dream" brought the group its only British Top 20 hit, peaking at #11.
+The second Classix Nouveaux album La Verité was released in 1982 and the single release "Is It A Dream" brought the group its only British Top 20 hit, peaking at No. 11.
 Even though they were not part of the 'Blitz Kids' scene the band were often seen as a New Romantic act due to their stark image.